Korey Lee Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 21st in the league.

-- The Tigers' 4.48 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have the 18th-ranked team ERA across all league pitching staffs (4.45).

-- Tigers pitchers combine to give up 166 total home runs at a clip of 1.2 per game (to rank 12th in baseball).
+- Tigers pitchers combine to give up 166 total home runs at a rate of 1.2 per game (to rank 12th in the league).

-- Skubal gets the start for the Tigers, his 12th of the season.
-He is 4-3 with a 3.77 ERA and 66 strikeouts in 57 1/3 innings pitched.

-- In his last appearance on Sunday, the lefty tossed seven innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.